-Ski instructor is the seasonal role everyone wants.
-It combines the two things that draw people to the Alps in the first place — mountains and income — into a single job.
+Ski instructor is the most coveted seasonal role in the Alps.
+It combines the two things that draw people to the Alps in the first place - mountains and income - into a single job.
 It's also the most certification-heavy, country-specific, and competitive position in the seasonal work market.
 Here's a clear-eyed look at what it actually takes.

 The certification reality